Accessibility in RWTHmoodle

 The University of Duisburg-Essen and the Humboldt University of Berlin have developed two open self-study courses on designing accessible Moodle course rooms.
 These self-study courses offer concrete advice on how to structure and design Moodle course rooms so that users with disabilities can use them without obstacles.
 As you will see, all users benefit from a clear course structure and a barrier-free design.
 Some of the content can also be transferred to the creation of teaching/learning materials.

-- Designing accessible Moodle course rooms, self-study course, University of Duisburg-Essen: Select the option "Log in as a guest" when logging in to get visual access to the course room content as a guest.
-The course room has been licensed (CC BY-SA 4.0) and published as Creative Commons by the Moodle Competence Center of the UDE.
+- Designing accessible Moodle course rooms (opens in new tab), self-study course, University of Duisburg-Essen: Select the option "Log in as a guest" when logging in to get visual access to the course room content as a guest.
+The course room has been licensed (CC BY-SA 4.0 (opens in new tab)) and published as Creative Commons by the Moodle Competence Center of the UDE.

-- Information and examples: Barrier-free Moodle, self-study course, Humboldt-Universität zu Berlin: Select the option "Inform yourself as an anonymous guest" when logging in to get visual access to the course room content.
-The course room has been licensed (CC BY 4.0) and published as Creative Commons by the HU Computer and Media Service.
+- Information and examples: Barrier-free Moodle (opens in new tab), self-study course, Humboldt-Universität zu Berlin: Select the option "Inform yourself as an anonymous guest" when logging in to get visual access to the course room content.
+The course room has been licensed (CC BY 4.0 (opens in new tab)) and published as Creative Commons by the HU Computer and Media Service.

 - Checking the course room for accessibility